carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ## Modeling

-Vehicles should have between 50,000 and 100,000 faces.
 We recommend triangulating the model prior to export as best practice.
-CARLA vehicles are modeled using the size and scale of actual cars as reference.
+CARLA vehicles are modeled using the size and scale of real-world vehicles as reference.
 Please ensure you pay careful attention to the units of your 3D application.
 Some work in centimeters while others work in meters.

+### Vehicle parts

+There are several parts of the vehicle that should be modelled as separate objects in the scene in Maya:

+- Chassis, bodywork and interior: these should all be part of the same object
+- Wheels: each wheel should be its own object
+- Glass: all glass parts of the vehicle, including windows and light enclosure glass should be part of the same object
+- Lights: all lights including brake lights, headlights, foglights and blinkers should be part of the same object

-### Naming conventions
+#### Naming conventions

-For ease and consistency we recommend that you divide the vehicle into the following parts and name them accordingly.
-Details specific to glass and lights will be covered in later sections:
+We recommend the following naming convention for the various parts for organization:

->1. __Bodywork__: The metallic part of the vehicle.
+- __Bodywork__: The exterior metallic part of the vehicle and the interior such as the seats and dashboard.
 This material is changed to Unreal Engine material.
 Logos and details can be added but, to be visible, they must be painted in a different color by using the alpha channels in the Unreal Engine editor.
 - __Glass_Ext__: A layer of glass that allows visibility from the outside to the inside of the vehicle.
 - __Glass_Int__: A layer of glass that allows visibility from the inside to the outside of the vehicle.
 - __Lights__: Headlights, indicator lights, etc.
 - __LightGlass_Ext__: A layer of glass that allows visibility from the outside to the inside of the light.
 - __LightGlass_Int__: A layer of glass that allows visibility from the inside to the outside of the light.
 - __LicensePlate__: A rectangular plane of 29x12 cm.
 You can use the CARLA provided `.fbx` for best results, download it [here](https://carla-assets.s3.eu-west-3.amazonaws.com/fbx/LicensePlate.rar).
 The texture will be assigned automatically in Unreal Engine.
-- __Interior__: Any other details that don't fit in the above sections can go into _Interior_.

-Materials should be named using the format `M_CarPart_CarName`, e.g, `M_Bodywork_Mustang`.
+Materials can be named using the format `M_CarPart_CarName`, e.g, `M_Bodywork_Mustang`.

-Textures should be named using the format `T_CarPart_CarName`, e.g, `T_Bodywork_Mustang`.
+Textures can be named using the format `T_CarPart_CarName`, e.g, `T_Bodywork_Mustang`.
 Textures should be sized as 2048x2048.

 ## Rigging the vehicle using an armature